 Meanwhile, the Iranian political scene remains difficult for Americans to understand, with complicated internal battles among the regime's supporters and clear indications that most Iranians want a more democratic and open society.

-The Washington Institute's Iran Security Initiative aims to generate critical analysis, private dialogue, public debate, and operational recommendations designed to address these issues.
+The Washington Institute's Viterbi Program on Iran and U.S. Policy aims to generate critical analysis, private dialogue, public debate, and operational recommendations designed to address these issues.
 The Institute has been a central player in national security debates regarding Iran for more than two decades.
 Its work on Iran is led by Dr. Patrick Clawson, the Institute's deputy director for research and a fluent Farsi speaker who has written or edited more than a dozen books and monographs.

-Michael Eisenstadt, a Washington Institute senior fellow and director of the Institute's Military and Security Studies Program, brings to the Iran Security Initiative practical military experience from service in U.S. Central Command as a reserve army officer.
+Michael Eisenstadt, a Washington Institute senior fellow and director of the Institute's Military and Security Studies Program, brings to the Viterbi Program on Iran and U.S. Policy practical military experience from service in U.S. Central Command as a reserve army officer.
 He has authored several seminal works on U.S. Iran policy that were widely regarded as ahead of their time, including "Living with a Nuclear Iran?"
 (Survival, Autumn 1999) and "The Challenges of Preventive Military Action" (Army War College, 2004).

 Mehdi Khalaji is a former Shiite religious cleric who left years of study in Qom -- home to Iran's many religious seminaries -- to become a journalist; he has authored several Policy Focus papers for The Washington Institute, including Apocalyptic Politics: On the Rationality of Iranian Policy.